phantom820/streams/README.md

 // Stream a sequence of elements that can be operated on sequential / concurrently. type Stream[T any] interface {

-	// Intermediate operations.
 	Filter(f func(x T) bool) Stream[T]        // Returns a stream consisting of the elements of this stream that satisfy the given predicate.
 	Map(f func(x T) T) Stream[T]              // Returns a stream consisting of the results of applying the given transformation to the elements of the stream.
-	Limit(n int) Stream[T]                                           // Returns a stream consisting of the elements of the stream but only limited to processing n elements.
+	Limit(n int) Stream[T]                    // Returns a stream consisting of the elements of this stream, truncated to be no longer than given length.
-	Skip(n int) Stream[T]                                            // Returns a stream that skips the first n elements it encounters in processing.
+	Skip(n int) Stream[T]                     // Returns a stream consisting of the remaining elements of this stream after discarding the first n elements of the stream.
-	Distinct(equals func(x, y T) bool, hash func(x T) int) Stream[T] // Returns a stream consisting of distinct elements.
-Elements are distinguished using equality and hash code.
+	Distinct(hash func(x T) string) Stream[T] // Returns a stream consisting of the distinct elements (according to the given hash of elements) of this stream.
-	Peek(f func(x T)) Stream[T]                                      // Returns a stream consisting of the elements of the given stream but additionaly the given function is invoked for each element.
+	Peek(f func(x T)) Stream[T]               // Returns a stream consisting of the elements of this stream.

-	// Terminal operations.
+	// additionally the provided action on each element as elements are consumed.	// Terminal operations.
+	GroupBy(f func(x T) string) GroupedStream[T]    // Returns a grouped stream in which elements are assigned a group using the given group key function.
+	Partition(f func(x T) []T) PartitionedStream[T] // Returns a partitioned streamed whose elements are the results of splitting each member of this stream using the given function.

-	ForEach(f func(x T))               // Performs an action specified by the function f for each element of this stream.
+	ForEach(f func(x T))       // Performs an action specified by the function f for each element of the stream.
 	Count() int                // Returns a count of elements in the stream.
-	Reduce(f func(x, y T) T) (T, bool) // Returns the result of appying a reduction on the elements of the stream.
-If the stream has no elements then the result would
+	Reduce(f func(x, y T) T) T // Returns result of performing reduction on the elements of the stream, using ssociative accumulation function, and returns the reduced value.
-	// be invalid and the zero value for T along with false would be returned.
+	// The zero value is returned if there are no elements.
 	Collect() []T              // Returns a slice containing the elements from the stream.
+	Parallel() bool            // Returns an indication of whether the stream is parallel.
+	Parallelize(int) Stream[T] // Returns a parallel stream with the given level of parallelism.

 	Terminated() bool // Checks if a terminal operation has been invoked on the stream.
 	Closed() bool     // Checks if a stream has been closed.
-In stream is closed either when a new stream is created from it using intermediate
+A stream is closed either when a new stream is created from it using intermediate
 	// operations, terminated streams are also closed.
-	Concurrent() bool // Checks if the stream has a max concurrency > 1 or not.
 }
 ```